mariajbellido/mariajbellido/README.md

 📫 How to reach me:
   - LinkedIn: https://www.linkedin.com/in/mariajbellido/
   - Telegram: https://t.me/mariajbellido
+  - email: mariajbellido (a) gmail dot com || mariajbellido (a) hotmail dot com (Please, reconvert these email addresses accordingly)

+💬 Ask me about ... \
+  It's probably to soon to give a helping hand with code, but I am happy to help with anything related to my previous working experience. \

-🗣 Before code, I enjoyed learning languages... human languages.
+🗣 Before focusing my efforts on code, I enjoyed learning languages... human languages.
 As we speak, my skills are as follows:
   - Spanish:  Native language.
   - English:  C1+
   - French:   C1
   - Swedish:  B2 (Probably, one of my favourite travelling destinations in the world)
   - Italian:  B1+

+I keep on improving my foreign language skills, but in a more "relaxed way".
+I enjoy watching movies, and TV shows in any of the languages I can understand.

 ### Switching careers.
 Where I started, and where I am heading to.